isan26/reqmate/README.md

 ```

-As an example, check the implementation below, it will use the localStorage as a cache (this class is just an example)
+To demonstrate, here's an example that employs localStorage for caching (this class is just an example):

 ```typescript